 - They tend to live in the present and do not have long-range goals

 - Were recommended for special education, but didn’t qualify

 Special Education services are provided for students who have a disability.
 Slow learners typically do not have a disability, even though they need extra support.
 They are stuck between a rock and a hard place: their cognitive abilities are too high to be considered for an intellectual disability, but their cognitive abilities are usually too low to be considered for a learning disability.

 Personally, I dislike the term “slow learner.”
 To label children as ‘slow’ is degrading – it is telling them they are not as good as others.
-Nevertheless, there are children who need extra help and specialized teaching to allow them to learn and grow.
+We should never forget that every child is unique in their own way.
+“Slow learners” are merely children who need extra help and specialized teaching to allow them to learn and grow.